DDS Spring (DENS)

 DENS 1512 Head and Neck Anatomy (4 Credits)

 Upon completion of this course, the student should know the structures and arrangement of the human head and neck in detail and the general scheme of whole-body anatomy.
-The student will have received all the gross anatomical instruction necessary for the national board examination and for the practice of general dentistry.
-0-100 (DENT) Begin 2001D Course fee: $500.00
+The greatest amount of time and detail are directed toward the study of head and neck Anatomy using plastinated models.
+0-100 (DENT) Begin 2001D Course fee: $500

 DENS 1513 Human Biology (4 Credits)